samuelnatami/Model_Deployment/README.md

 <br>
 API description:
-German Credit Scoring, this API call provide credit scoring of worthiness of an individual based on set of information.
+German Credit Scoring, this API call returning prediction if an individual going likely to be default in their installment terms based on set of information.

 * **URL**: http://samuelnatami.pythonanywhere.com/api